BICENTENNIAL TRIBUTE

 B: Perhaps I shall fire a cannon at Pisa, massacre all the inhabitants and burn every bible - would the great man fancy that, Mr. Bancroft?

-GB: You bet he would!
+GB: Darn tootin' he would!

-B(suppress delight at yet another knacky Americanism): I thank you - but yon Ontario has also extended an invitation this day - and I must oblige (scowls) as the authorities are hot on my tail re. a recent skirmish involving guns, swords, rearing livestock and whatnot - verily, my sojourn is under threat, unless the Duke of Tuscany can get me off the hook
+B: er? - ah, I must oblige as the constabulary is hot on my tail re. a recent skirmish involving skittish livestock, guns, swords, and whatnot - verily, my sojourn is under threat, unless the Duke of Tuscany can get me off the hook

 The beautiful Mrs. Catherine Potter Stith steps forward - the reserved Englishman is impressed by the unaffected boldness of the American